MercersKitchen/Processing-Java-Overview-and-Projects/README.md

 - Easy, medium, impossible modes: choice or hard coding of procedures below
 - Recognize 3 in a row and stop the game: update scoreboard, activate reset, celebrate win
 - Random Choice, response to X moves
 - Recognize 2 in a row and block or complete 3 in a row
 - Advanced: quit and save game state, to be restarted when game restarted

+Note: order and coding of algorithmic procedures forms game rules, ethics, and morals

 Exemplar Tic Tak Toe with Percentage Choices: https://github.com/QEHS-SpecialProjects/Tic-Tak-Toe-Dawson